-- 2 (1) A private operator or air carrier operating a flight between two points in Canada or a flight to Canada departing from any other country must notify every person boarding the aircraft for the flight that they may be subject to a measure to prevent the spread of COVID-19 taken by the provincial or territorial government with jurisdiction where the destination aerodrome for that flight is located or by the federal government. - Quarantine Act Order other country except United States - (2) A private operator or air carrier operating a flight to Canada departing from any other country except the United States must notify every foreign national boarding the aircraft for the flight that they may be prohibited from entering Canada under the Order made by the Governor General in Council, under the Quarantine Act, entitled Minimizing the Risk of Exposure to COVID-19 in Canada Order (Prohibition of Entry into Canada from any Country other than the United States). - Quarantine Act Order United States - (3) A private operator or air carrier operating a flight to Canada departing from the United States must notify every foreign national boarding the aircraft for the flight that they may be prohibited from entering Canada under the Order made by the Governor General in
+- 2 (1) A private operator or air carrier operating a flight between two points in Canada or a flight to Canada departing from any other country must notify every person boarding the aircraft for the flight that they may be subject to a measure to prevent the spread of COVID-19 taken by the provincial or territorial government with jurisdiction where the destination aerodrome for that flight is located or by the federal government. - Quarantine Act Orders - (2) A private operator or air carrier operating a flight to Canada departing from any other country must notify every foreign national boarding the aircraft for the flight that they may be prohibited from entering Canada under an order made under section 58 of the Quarantine Act. - Quarantine plan - (3) A private operator or air carrier operating a flight to Canada departing from any other country must notify every person before the person boards the aircraft for the flight that the person may be required, under an order made under section 58 of the Quarantine Act, to provide to the Minister of Health by the electronic means specified by that Minister a quarantine plan or contact information before boarding the aircraft.
+The private operator or air carrier must also notify every person that, if this requirement applies to the person and they fail to comply with it, they may be liable to a fine.